augiedoggie/DeskbarWeather/ReadMe.md

 ~/DeskbarWeather> make
 ```

 You will need to have `sphinx` installed if you want to build the user guide.
-It can be insalled with the python `pip` command.
-Depending on which python package you have installed the name of the `pip` command may be slightly different.
-For example, to use python 3.8...

 ```
-~> pkgman install pip_python38
+~> pkgman install sphinx_python310
-~> pip3.8 install sphinx
 ```